2019 Lakewood semi-truck crash: Reactions

-The 110-year prison sentence for Aguilera Mederos was met with significant, but not unanimous, backlash.
+The 110-year prison sentence for Aguilera Mederos was met with significant backlash.

 Mark Silverstein, the legal director of the ACLU of Colorado, described the sentence as "grossly excessive".
 Silverstein criticized the prosecution, claiming they overcharged in an attempt to induce a guilty plea.
-In contrast, George Brauchler, who previously served as a district attorney for Colorado's 18th Judicial District, disagreed, stating that he has "little sympathy for someone who turns down a reasonable plea bargain offer, and then goes to trial and bemoans the fact that the worst thing that could happen to them happened" and that the sentence was reasonable given that Aguilera Mederos killed four people.
+In contrast, George Brauchler, who had served as a district attorney for Colorado's 18th Judicial District, disagreed, stating that he has "little sympathy for someone who turns down a reasonable plea bargain offer, and then goes to trial and bemoans the fact that the worst thing that could happen to them happened" and that the sentence was reasonable given that Aguilera Mederos killed four people.

-As of December 17, 2021, almost five million people have signed a Change.org petition asking that either Aguilera Mederos sentence be commuted or he be granted clemency by Colorado governor Jared Polis.
+As of December 17, 2021, almost five million people had signed a Change.org petition asking that either Aguilera Mederos sentence be commuted or he be granted clemency by Colorado governor Jared Polis.
 The petition agrees the accident was tragic and claims that the trucking company should be held liable for the accident instead of Aguilera Mederos.
 Polis's office released an initial statement regarding clemency for Aguilera Mederos: "We are aware of this issue, the Governor and his team review each clemency application individually."
 The Denver Post editorial board also called for a commuted sentence.
 The harsh sentence led to an outcry from many in the Latino community, with the League of United Latin American Citizens (LULAC) becoming a leading voice of support for Aguilera Mederos.
-Visible outrage was seen in the trucking community as well, with some drivers calling for a boycott of the state of Colorado.
+Visible outrage was seen in the trucking community as well, with some drivers calling for a boycott of the State of Colorado.